dostavro/omf_sfa/lib/omf-sfa/am/am-rest/REST_API.md

 Objective
 =========

 This is the reference document for the REST API provided by NITOS Broker.
-This REST API can be used by developers who need access to NITOS Broker inventory with other standalone or web applications, and administrators who want to script interactions with the NITOS servers.
+This REST API can be used by developers who need access to NITOS Broker inventory with other standalone or web applications, and administrators who want to script interactions with the Testbed's Servers.
 At the moment Resource Discovery and Resource Reservation are possible through the REST interface.

 Because the REST API is based on open standards, you can use any programming language to access the API.
+Briefly, a REST call can be described by:

+1. URL: hostname and path (e.g. https://localhost:8001/resources)
+2. Body: the information needed to complete the requested operation
+3. Methods: GET methods is used to list resources, POST method is used to create a new resource, PUT is used to update a resource and DELETE is used to delete a resource.
+4. Parameters: used to filter the requested resources (e.g. https://localhost:8001/resources/nodes/?name=node001)

 Table of contents
 =================